-Passport Eligibility Use this page to check a student's eligibility, log receipt of a Support Services Release, or confirm the student as an Unaccompanied Homeless Youth.
+Use this page to check a student's eligibility, log receipt of a Support Services Release, or confirm the student as an Unaccompanied Homeless Youth.
 This information is to be used solely for the purpose of confirming Passport eligibility for students you are working with.
 By utilizing this search tool, you are confirming that you are an authorized user of this system and will follow all data safeguards of this information.
 Checking multiple students?
-Up pload a file instead.
-Enter the following criteria to search Date of birth Last 4 digits of SSN or last no Date of birth Last 4 digits of SSN or last name mm/dd/yyyy Search
+Upload a file instead.
+Enter the following criteria to search for a student: Date of birth Last 4 digits of SSN or last name Date of birth Last 4 digits of SSN or last name